 We may collect, store and use the following kinds of personal information:

-- information about your computer and about your visits to and use of our websites including your IP address, search terms, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths;
+(a) information about your computer and about your visits to and use of our websites including your IP address, search terms, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths;

-- information that you provide to us when registering with our websites including your email address & contact details;
+(b) information that you provide to us when registering with our websites including your email address & contact details;

-- information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters;
+(d) information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters;

-- information that you provide to us when using the services on our websites, or that is generated in the course of the services we provide including appointment times, medical data, doctors contact details etc.;
+(e) information that you provide to us when using the services on our websites, or that is generated in the course of the services we provide including appointment times, medical data, doctors contact details etc.;

-- information contained in or relating to any communication that you send to us or send through our websites, email or telephone calls (call recording) including the communication content and metadata associated with the communication; and
+(h) information contained in or relating to any communication that you send to us or send through our websites, email or telephone calls (call recording) including the communication content and metadata associated with the communication; and

-- payment data when purchasing services online or over the phone.
+(i) payment data when purchasing services online or over the phone.

 Before you disclose to us the personal information of another person, you must obtain that person’s consent to both the disclosure and the processing of that personal information in accordance with this policy.
+If consent cannot be reasonably obtained, or there is any concern around the capacity of the individual to give consent, we may decline to process your enquiry.

 Using personal information